Jesús Dátolo: Club career

 Dátolo started his career in 2000 at Cañuelas in Primera C Metropolitana, Argentina's fourth division.
 In 2002, he signed for Primera División club, Banfield and broke into the first team squad in 2005.
-He played with his future Boca Juniors colleagues; Rodrigo Palacio and Gabriel Paletta.
+He played with his future Boca Juniors colleagues Rodrigo Palacio and Gabriel Paletta.
 Dátolo moved to Boca Juniors during the mid-year transfer period of 2006.
 Boca bought 50% of his pass, and 100% of the sports rights.

 He was a regular in the Boca starting line-up since the 2007 Apertura, where his performances gradually improved.
 He was a part of the Boca Juniors team that won the 2007 Copa Libertadores.
 In the 2008 Copa Libertadores, Datolo scored in Boca's 3–0 win against Venezuela's Maracaibo, as Boca progressed to the knock-out stages after being required to win by at least three goals.
 Datolo would again score in Boca's 2–1 first-leg win against Brazil's Cruzeiro at the Round of 16 stage.
 Boca reached the semi-final stage of the Copa Libertadores where which they were eliminated by Brazil's Fluminense.
 Boca Juniors went on to win the 2008 Torneo Apertura.

 After the Torneo de Verano of January 2009 Dátolo would go on to sign for Italian Serie A club, Napoli.
-On 16 January 2010, it was announced that Napoli's 25-year-old midfielder will play on loan for Olympiakos F.C. until the end of the season.
-Datolo had asked Napoli for a transfer in order to gain regular game time to secure a place in Argentina's team at the 2010 FIFA World Cup.
-Greek club Olympiacos had beaten off a deal with Datolo ahead of Paris Saint-Germain F.C., who were chasing his signature as well.
+On 16 January 2010, it was announced that Napoli's 25-year-old midfielder would play on loan for Olympiacos until the end of the season.
+Datolo had asked Napoli for a transfer to gain regular game time, in order to secure a place in Argentina's team for the 2010 FIFA World Cup.
+Greek club Olympiacos had beaten off a deal with Datolo ahead of Paris Saint-Germain, who were chasing his signature as well.

-Dátolo played for Internacional, after arriving from RCD Espanyol.
+Dátolo played for Internacional, after arriving from Espanyol.
 On 9 August 2013, he signed with Atlético Mineiro.
 After the end of his contract, Dátolo signed with Vitória in January 2017.
 He scored his first two goals on 15 February, including one direct from a corner.